jtak/idsproject/README.md

 # Exploring the air quality in the capital region

 For programming we used Python, and especially Pandas was a very helpful tool.
-However, to cover what we wanted to do, we created a few useful tools to visualize and analyze the data we found.
+However, to cover what we wanted to do, we created a few useful tools to clean, visualize and analyze the data.

 ### Tools
 * **average_weeks.py** , creates a representation for an average week from each month for every measurement station